mcorybillington/httpup/README.md

 `python httpup.py [-h] [-p P] [-t T] [--no-error] host`

-Ports can be specified as comma separated values, or as a range Ports example for comma separated: `-p 22,80,443,445` Ports example for range: `-p 80-90`
+Ports can be specified as comma separated values, or as a range:
+Ports example for comma separated: `-p 22,80,443,445`
+Ports example for range: `-p 80-90`

 Timeout is in seconds:
 `-t 0.5` will wait for a response for 0.5 seconds
 `--no-error` will simply return a `1` and will not output any error messages.

 ### Output

 Three possible outcomes:
 `0` - Host is up on one of the ports specified
 `1` - Host is down
 `Invalid Host: < host >` - Address resolution failed for the specified host